-Brain injuries can also happen even when your skull is not struck directly, if the forces of the accident were violent enough to whip your head around or if another part of your head, like your chin, strikes a hard surface, you can sustain a TBI.
+Brain injuries can also happen even when your skull is not struck directly.
+If the forces of the accident were violent enough to whip your head around, or if another part of your head, like your chin, strikes a hard surface, you can sustain a TBI.

 Your soft tissues are your muscles, tendons, cartilage, blood vessels, skin, fat, and other tissues that connect, support, and surround your bones and organs.
 While these tissues have some ability to heal themselves, after a severe motorcycle accident, chances are good that you will be dealing with some soft tissue injuries.